 In all of our curricular work as a middle school we are guided by essential questions that provide a clear guiding focus for students and teachers.
 Passionate engagement by students with the world of opportunities that surrounds them in school develops a tremendous love of learning and the opportunity to develop a clear, thoughtful and engaged sense of voice.

 Berkeley Carroll students, not only in the middle school, but through their high school experience as well, learn to listen, to research, to analyze, and to deploy solutions for the problems, conundrums and challenges that they need to embrace in their apprenticeship as citizens of a democracy.
 The art of effective communication — learning how to give a persuasive speech, act out a Shakespearean scene, debate the merits of a claim by an opponent, or how to coax music out of an instrument you’ve only picked it up for the first time as a sixth grader — supporting this drive and necessity to reach others develops confidence and ever-deepening engagement in the academics and the arts.

 Our private Middle School is a busy place.
 One of the great pleasures as a division director is to roam the building.
 I am always struck by the school as a buzzing hive of activity — classroom to classroom, gym to performance space, art studio to band room — over the course of a day so many separate worlds, each unique and fascinating, embody the pleasure of enthusiastic teaching and learning.
 There is no more exciting place to be than a healthy and engaged school.

 The School Day

-Middle School flextime, which occurs three times weekly, lets students engage in an activity of their choice.
-Flextime options include dance, chorus, jazz band, string ensemble, speech and debate, computer programming, or Math Counts (our competitive math team a.k.a.
-The Quantifying Lions).
-Alternatively, students can use this time to get a jumpstart on homework or meet with a teacher.
+Middle School electives, which occur three times a cycle, allow students engage in an activity of their choice.
+Elective options include dance, chorus, jazz band, string ensemble, speech and debate, computer programming, juggling and much more.